 elan's ski manufacturing is always at the cutting edge

-known that Ingemar Stenmark, arguably the most accomplished alpine skier, wore elan skis from his days as an unknown to his reign as undisputed champion until his retirement.
+-known fact that Ingemar Stenmark, considered one of the most successful alpine skiers, wore Elan skis from his early days as an unknown to his reigning champion, right up until his retirement.

 Let's take a look at a video that demonstrates elan's high level of technical skill

 They have developed a foldable, portable ski.
-This ski can be carried on an airplane and even fits in the trunk of a sedan.
+It can be carried onto an airplane and even fits in the trunk of a sedan.
 It

-has been appearing in the media for several years, but it will actually go on sale in the 2022 season.
-Several units are also expected to be available in Japan.
+has been shown to the media for several years, but will actually go on sale in 2022.
+Several units are expected to be imported to Japan.

 Now, elan is confidently launching its freeride model, RIPSTICK